Weifan1226/Weifan1226.github.io/_pages/about.md

 Hi!
 I’m an undergraduate student majoring in Artificial Intelligence at Northeastern University (China).
 I’m currently working closely with [Prof. Bo Han](https://bhanml.github.io/) on **trustworthy machine learning** and **LLM agent**.
 Also I am woring in **AI scientist** at WestlakeNLP advised by [Prof. Yue Zhang](https://frcchang.github.io/)

-📢 **I’m now looking for a Ph.D. position (2026 Fall)** If you are interested in my work or collaboration, please feel free to contact me.
+I am interested in the techs about LLMs and AI Agents.
+If you are interested in my work or looking for collaboration, feel free to reach me out.

 <div style="max-height: 150px; overflow-y: auto; padding-right: 10px; border-left: 4px solid #f66; background-color: #fdfdfd; padding: 10px; border-radius: 8px; box-shadow: 2px 2px 5px rgba(0,0,0,0.05); font-size: 15px;">
+- 🎓 <strong>[2025.09]</strong> So exciting to be accepted by ZJUNLP!
+I will pursue my master degree in Hangzhou. <br>
 - 💼 <strong>[2025.07]</strong> Start my visiting study at WestlakeNLP. <br>
 - 🏆 <strong>[2025.05]</strong> As the team leader, I led NEU_Alkaid to win the National First Prize in the Robocup2d. <br>
 - 🏆 <strong>[2024.12]</strong> Awarded the National Scholarship at Northeastern University.<br>